 “The fate of communities and the vitality of local news are intrinsically linked,” said a 2018* study.
 And yet “there are hundreds – if not thousands – of communities at risk of becoming isolated news deserts.”

-It is our vision to address Memphis’ news and information desert and connect local arts and culture to the community.
+It is our vision to address the gaps in in-depth, immersive and feature-length storytelling in Memphis and connect local arts and culture to the community.
 We also aim to provide critical information resources to and on behalf of the community through our individual contributors as well as partnerships with other digital media platforms, area nonprofits, arts and cultural organizations and neighborhood redevelopment programs and associations.

 Also on StoryBoard’s YouTube channel, here: https://youtu.be/5CorQu3Ntuk